-Currently, I spend most of my time thinking about effort, difficulty, and how much moral theories can reasonably demand of people.
+I spend a lot of time thinking about ambition: what it means to make an effort, how tasks become difficult, and what we can reasonably demand of ourselves and other people.
 My research aims to use our best available science to update and inform our philosophical concepts, and ultimately, improve our moral decision-making.

-I also have an interest in applied questions in PPE.
+Besides these projects, I have an interest in applied questions in PPE and bioethics, particularly as they pertain to the ethics of healthcare.
 I use methods from rational choice theory, public choice theory, and psychology to understand how policy failures arise, and how we can model their cost.

 Agentially Controlled Action: Causal, not Counterfactual.
 Philosophical Studies (2023)